 Ensuring the Long-Term Preservation of Physical and Digital Information Resources

 WRLC operates a Shared Collections Facility (SCF) that provides high-density, environmentally-controlled, retrievable storage for books, audiovisual or microform media, and archival boxes.
 We maintain the SCF at 60 degrees Fahrenheit and 40% relative humidity to provide for the long-term preservation of the materials.
-As of January 2013, over 1.8 million print volumes and over 40,000 archival boxes are shelved in the SCF.
+As of June 2022 3,230,072 print volumes and 67,169 archival boxes are shelved in the SCF.
 In addition, WRLC has two units for low temperature storage specifically designed for film based media.

 The WRLC, through its Preservation Advisory Committee, has developed policies and procedures designed to ensure the preservation and conservation of materials in all formats, whether shelved in the WRLC Shared Collections Facility or in the individual member libraries.
 Hands-on training for disaster recovery and emergency preparedness, attended by over 75 library staff, has been held at the WRLC Center.
 A directory of these trained library staff is maintained so that staff and supplies can be deployed in the event of small to medium sized disasters (100-300 volumes).
 A disaster recovery vendor is used for larger-scale disasters.
 As the amount and variety of special collections materials in the shared collections facility has increased, staff working in the SCF have received training in handling these materials.